pjsupport/woocommerce-payjunction-hosted-payments/README.md

 1. In the WordPress admin, go to __Plugins > Add New__
 1. Click the __Upload Plugin__ button at the top left of this page
 1. __Select the zip file__ from step 1 and then click __Install Now__
-1. If the plugin installs without errors continue click the __Activate__ link
+1. If the plugin installs without errors, continue by clicking the __Activate__ link
 1. Continue to _Testing/Development Settings_ or _Production Settings_ below for further instructions

 ## Testing/Development Settings
 1. Go to __Woocommerce > Settings__ from the wp admin menu
-1. Click the __Checkout__ tab
+1. Select the __Checkout__ tab
-1. Just below the tabs at the top of the page click __PayJunction Hosted Payments__
+1. Just below the tabs at the top of the page click the __PayJunction Hosted Payments__ link

-Make sure the following are settings are enabled or filled in:
+Make sure the following settings are enabled or filled in:
 * __Enable__
 * __Enable Test Mode__
 * _Optional_ Enable Debugging Mode
 * __SANDBOX Hosted Payments Shop Name__
-  * _Optional_ Replace the default name with a self-created shop on PayJunctionLabs.com
+  * _Optional_ Replace the default shop name with a self-created shop for PayJunctionLabs.com
 * __SANDBOX API Login__
-  * _Optional_ Replace the default login with a self-created API login on PayJunctionLabs.com
+  * _Optional_ Replace the default login with a self-created API login for PayJunctionLabs.com
 * __SANDBOX API Password__
-  * _Optional_ Replace the default password with a self-created API password on PayJunctionLabs.com
+  * _Optional_ Replace the default password with a self-created API password for PayJunctionLabs.com

 ## Production Settings
 1. Go to __Woocommerce > Settings__ from the wp admin menu